-Advertising Structures

-To consider appropriately designed and located advertising structures primarily with reference to the zoning objectives and permitted advertising uses and of the outdoor advertising strategy (Appendix 17).
+It is the Policy of Dublin City Council: CCUV45 Advertising Structures To consider appropriately designed and located advertising structures primarily with reference to the zoning objectives and permitted advertising uses and of the outdoor advertising strategy (Appendix 17).
 In all such cases, the structures must be of high-quality design and materials, and must not obstruct or endanger road users or pedestrians, nor impede free pedestrian movement and accessibility of the footpath or roadway.

-Removal of Unauthorised Advertisements

-To actively seek the removal of unauthorised advertisements, fabric banners, meshes, banner or other advertising forms from private property and public areas.
+It is the Policy of Dublin City Council: CCUV46 Removal of Unauthorised Advertisements To actively seek the removal of unauthorised advertisements, fabric banners, meshes, banner or other advertising forms from private property and public areas.

-It is an Objective of Dublin City Council
+It is an Objective of Dublin City Council:

-Audit of Redundant Signage
+Audit of Redundant and Unnecessary Street Furniture